Ri Yong-mu: Biography

-Youth

-Ri was born in South Pyo'ngan Province, Pyo'ngso'ng in Japanese Korea on 25 January 1925.
+Ri was born in South Pyo'ngan Province, Pyo'ngso'ng in Korea, Empire of Japan on 25 January 1925.
 He attended the second central political school.

-Kim Il-sung era (1948–1994)
+Under Kim Il Sung (1948–1994)

-After the establishment of the Democratic People's Republic of Korea he was named military attache to the North Korean embassy in the People's Republic of China.
+After the establishment of North Korea, Ri was named military attache to the North Korean embassy in the People's Republic of China.

 In 1964 he was made first vice-chairman of the Politburo of the Korean People's Army (not to be confused with the Politburo of the Workers' Party of Korea) and promoted to lieutenant general.

 At the 5th Congress of the Workers' Party in 1970 he was elected to the Central Committee.
 In 1973 he was promoted to general and made chairman of the Politburo of the Korean People's Army.
 He was subsequently elected to the Politburo of the Workers' Party of Korea in 1974.

 Ri was purged in 1977 and demoted to a low administrative position.
 He was however rehabilitated a decade later and made an alternate member of the 6th Central Committee in 1988, to be finally restored to full central committee member in 1989.

-Kim Jong-il era (1994–2011)
+Under Kim Jong Il (1994–2011)

 Ri was elected to the National Defence Commission in 1998, being also promoted to the second highest military rank of vice-marshal.
 He was reelected in 2003 and 2009.
-As the Workers' Party politburo, central military commission and central committee were de facto suspended under Kim Jong-il's "military first" policy from 1994 to 2010, the National Defence Commission became in practice the highest decision-making body in the country and Ri hence part of the innermost circle of power.
+As the Workers' Party politburo, central military commission and central committee were de facto suspended under Kim Jong Il's "military first" policy from 1994 to 2010, the National Defence Commission became in practice the highest decision-making body in the country and Ri hence part of the innermost circle of power.